 Principal Christopher L. Sanders founded Sanders Architecture in 2009.
 He received his Bachelor of Environmental Design and Master of Architecture from Texas A&M University.
-In addition to being in involved in Austin’s AIA, Sanders has also participated in the Texas Society of Architects, the Lady Bird Johnson Wildflower Center Advisory Council, and the Waller Creek Conservancy Board of Directors.
-The firm has been recognized in several publications lately, such as Luxe, Hospitality & Design, Texas Architect, Austin Monthly, Austin Way, Austin Business Journal, and Modern Luxury Austin.
-While also involved in residential and commercial architecture, the firm recently won an AIA Design Award for their restaurant design for Juniper.
-They note that they were involved in building both the tallest and smallest buildings in Austin.
+In addition to being involved in the Austin chapter of AIA, Sanders has also participated in the Texas Society of Architects, the Lady Bird Johnson Wildflower Center Advisory Council, and the Waller Creek Conservancy Board of Directors.
+The firm has been featured in several publications including Luxe, Hospitality & Design, Texas Architect, Austin Monthly, Austin Way, Austin Business Journal, and Modern Luxury Austin.
+The studio works on residential and commercial architecture and was involved in building both the tallest and smallest buildings in Austin.
+Sanders has won an AIA Design Award for its design for Juniper, a high-end restaurant located on East Cesar Chavez in Austin.

-Perhaps one of their most noteworthy office projects is the ACL (Austin City Limits) office.
-Tucked into the underside of the Moody Theatre balcony area, the 6,000-square-foot office space provides a workplace for the managers, producers, and editors of ACL and ACL Live.
-A muted grey and a crisp white palette were used.
-A photo collage light fixture is a fun feature in the conference room.
-Sanders also designed the Stratus Corporate Offices, an 8,500-square-foot office complex that is both modern and classic.
-The space is flexible, to accommodate daily conferencing needs and the occasional event.
-The design passed the Green Building Standards.
-The ceiling height varies throughout the space and there is glazing at the eastern and southern sides to allow for ample natural light.
+Perhaps one of their most noteworthy office projects is the Austin City Limits (ACL) office.
+Tucked into the underside of the Moody Theatre balcony area, the 6,000 square feet office space provides a workplace for the managers, producers, and editors of ACL and ACL Live.
+A muted grey and crisp white palette were used for its interiors.
+A photo collage light fixture is a fun feature installed in the conference room.
+Sanders also designed the Stratus Corporate Offices, an 8,500-square-feet office complex with both modern and classic design.
+The design passed the Green Building Standards and includes a flexible office space that accommodates daily conferencing needs and occasional events.
+Other features include varying ceiling heights and glazing at the eastern and southern sides that allow ample natural light inside the building.